YufengLuo98/CMPT-417/README.md

 ### Resulting Data

-Our resulting data for CBS and ICTS can be seen below.
+Our resulting data for nodes expanded and time taken to find a solution can be found below.

 Increasing Cost Tree Search source code can be found here ``` https://github.com/AdamBignell/ICTS-vs-EPEA ```